dimixar/audio-controller-unity/README.md

 Main Features:
 - Organize sounds by categories
+- Add tags to your sounds to filter them even further
 - Add multiple variants of the same sound and easily play at random.
 - Change Audioclips, edit category names, and sound names from play mode without the fear of losing those changes
 - All data is saved on a scriptable object asset